-DTCC is at the forefront of the fintech revolution and is actively exploring how transformative technologies like distributed ledgers, cloud computing, artificial intelligence and robotics can further enhance the post-trade process by mitigating risk, creating efficiencies and reducing costs.
+DTCC actively explores how transformative technologies like distributed ledgers, cloud computing, artificial intelligence, smart contracts and robotics can further enhance the post-trade process by mitigating risk, creating efficiencies and reducing costs.

-DTCC’s Office of Fintech Strategy spearheads its global initiatives around technology research, technical development, collaboration and thought leadership.
-The Office is responsible for ensuring effective collaboration with market participants and key stakeholders around the world to advance technologies, while promoting standardization and best practice.
-Access more fintech resources.
+DTCC’s Business Innovation team spearheads its global initiatives around technology research, technical developmentand thought leadership.
+The team is responsible for ensuring effective collaboration with market participants and key stakeholders around the world to advance technologies, while promoting standardization and best practice.
+Access innovation resources.

-DTCC is committed to seeking opportunities to take risk out, and enhance the resiliency, of the financial marketplace.
-The risk management function has undergone one of the most dramatic transformations in the financial industry.
-The discipline is broader, more sophisticated, and more diverse than ever before.
-In addition to the more traditional financial risk categories, new responsibilities now encompass operational, systemic, technology, vendor and physical risk, as well as business continuity management.
+DTCC is intensely focused on mitigating risk and enhancing the resiliency of the global financial marketplace.
+Risk management has undergone a dramatic transformation in the financial industry in recent years, with a broader, more sophisticated, and more diverse role.
+Responsibilities now include traditional financial risk categories, as well as operational, systemic, technology, vendor and physical risks, and business continuity management.

-DTCC’s risk management framework and governance structure is designed to identify, escalate and address threats as part of the company’s ongoing commitment to mitigate risks for DTCC, its users and the marketplace.
-Indeed, DTCC takes a holistic view of risk and a consistent approach to measuring and managing risk across multiple dimensions.
-In support of this, DTCC established a Systemic Risk Office (SRO) in the wake of the 2008 financial crisis to further expand DTCC’s risk management capabilities.
+DTCC’s risk management framework and governance structure identifies addresses potential threats as part of its commitment to mitigate risks for the firm, its clients and industry stakeholders.
+DTCC takes a holistic view of risk and has adopted a consistent, enterprise-wide approach for measuring and managing risk.
+To support this work, DTCC established a Systemic Risk Office (SRO) in the wake of the 2008 financial crisis to further expand DTCC’s risk management capabilities.
 The SRO is dedicated to identifying, monitoring and containing potential systemic threats.